jfecher/ante-website/content/docs/language.md

 ---
 # Ownership

-Similar to Rust, values in Ante are affine by default (may be used 0 or 1 time before they are dropped and deallocated).
-These values are called "owned" values, in contrast with references which are "borrowed" and may be used any amount of times.
-The only exception to owned values being used at most once are types which implement the `Copy` trait.
-This trait signals the type may be trivially copied each time it is referred to:
+Values in Ante are affine by default (may be used 0 or 1 time before they are dropped and deallocated).
+These values are called "owned" values.
+If we ever want to use such values more than once, we would need to borrow them by creating temporary references to them which can be used any amount of times, but prevent the underlying value from being moved until any references to it are no longer used.

+The only values which may be used more than once without borrowing them are those implementing the `Copy` trait.
+This trait signals a type may be trivially copied each time it is referred to:

 ```ante
 s: String = "my string"